-- The 1770 House – Historic colonial inn offering two-course prix fixe menu, featuring local seafood and meat.
+- The 1770 House – Historic colonial inn offering a two-course prix fixe menu, featuring local seafood and meat.

 - Babylon Fish & Clam – Casual spot near the water for fresh seafood.
 Highlights are clam chowder, mussels marinara, and scallops.

 - Restaurant Joanina – Classic Italian fare in a rustic setting.
-Complete with brick oven and an extensive wine list.
+Complete with a brick oven and an extensive wine list.

 - Zest – New fusion restaurant with a barbeque-heavy menu and a funky pop art theme.